s-crypt/IGDB-OpenAPI/README.md

 ### Bug reports/Pull Requests are encouraged and very helpful!

-You may use this spec however you like, but please credit me somehow as I spent a lot of time on this :)

-Once this is complete, you can use [Swagger Editor](https://editor-next.swagger.io/) or [OpenAPI Generators](https://openapi-generator.tech/docs/generators#client-generators) to generate the following native clients for the API.
+You can use [Swagger Editor](https://editor-next.swagger.io/) or [OpenAPI Generators](https://openapi-generator.tech/docs/generators#client-generators) to generate the following native clients for the API.
 I may add some of these to releases, IDK yet.
-You can also import this into an API testbench like [Postman](https://www.postman.com) or [Hoppscotch](https://hoppscotch.io) to test your API queries with all the endpoints already set up!

 [Swagger Editor](https://editor-next.swagger.io/)
 * C# - C Sharp